 - A guardianship gives an individual the authority to decide on physical and mental matters of someone who is deemed unable to do so by the courts.

-- Reasons for conservatorship or guardianship appointments include: dementia, Alzheimer’s disease, coma and mental illness
+- Reasons for conservatorship or guardianship appointments include: Alzheimer’s disease, other types of dementia, coma and mental illness.

-An individual’s capabilities are prone to change over the span of a lifetime, and while people in general may have an innate desire to maintain their autonomy and independence indefinitely, the realities of aging and illness often place a damper on this preference.
-When time comes when it is found that a person is no longer able to make sound decisions regarding their health needs and best financial interests, appointing a guardian or conservator to act on their behalf often becomes the best solution.
+An individual’s capabilities are prone to change over the span of a lifetime, and while people in general may have an innate desire to maintain their autonomy and independence indefinitely, the realities of aging and illness often create obstacles to autonomy.
+When the time comes that it is found that a person is no longer able to make sound decisions regarding their health needs and best financial interests, appointing a guardian or conservator to act on their behalf often becomes the best solution.

 We hope this article will serve as a resource for individuals who are in the process of deciding whether to avail themselves of this option, and to shed light on the workings of guardianships and conservatorships.

-A conservatorship, also referred to as a guardianship of the estate, typically grants one or more court-appointed people the power to make estate planning decisions on financial matters for someone who is found to be unable to manage their affairs due to infirmity or impairment.
+A conservatorship, also referred to as a guardianship of the estate, typically grants one or more court-appointed people the power to make estate planning decisions on financial matters for someone who is found to be unable to manage his or her affairs due to infirmity or impairment.

 If the court finds that the conservatee is capable of having some input on these matters then a limited conservatorship will be granted.
 This allows the conservatee a greater say in certain areas.
 A conservator’s job in those cases usually involves managing the economic resources of the individual deemed to some degree unfit.
-Depending on the circumstances.
-Acting for the conservatee, these duties may extend to:
+Depending on the circumstances, conservator duties may extend to: